The-UnknownHacker/Ember/install-mac.md

-# Ember Language Install Guide
+# MacOS Ember Language Install Guide

 Welcome to Ember!
 Follow the steps below to install and set up the Ember command-line tool on your system.